 Chromium has been shown to alter insulin action and either increase dry matter intake or minimize a drop of feed intake among animals subject to stress.8,9,10

 The dietary trace element, chromium, is necessary to optimize the activation of the insulin receptor so more glucose can get into the cell.
-Adding supplemental KemTRACE® Chromium to the diet provides the additional chromium for insulin receptor activation.
+Adding supplemental KemTRACE® Chromium or KemTRACE® Chromium-OR to the diet provides the additional chromium for insulin receptor activation.
 Chromium enhances this reaction, causing glucose transporter activation, allowing additional glucose to enter the cell.
 The additional glucose will allow for more energy to be available for proper cell function.

 The dietary trace element, chromium, is necessary to optimize the activation of the insulin receptor so more glucose can get into the cell.
 Adding supplemental KemTRACE® Chromium to the diet provides the additional chromium for insulin receptor activation.